Srills, the manufacture of Bed Bug Bully, markets the product as an effective, non-toxic, all-natural bed bug killer spray.

 3. Dry Bed Bug Steamers

-Steamers are an excellent way to treat bed bug in your walls, cabinets, mattresses, furniture, chairs, and sofas.
+Steamers are an excellent way to treat bed bugs in your walls, cabinets, mattresses, furniture, chairs, and sofas.

-For example, most steamers will generate steam at over 200 degree that’ll exterminate both bed bugs eggs and adults.
+For example, most steamers will generate steam at over 200 degrees that’ll exterminate both bed bugs eggs and adults.

-The machine has nozzles that’ll release small amounts of the dry steam.
-However, the machine must be use cautiously as it can burn kids and pets with the high temperature steam.
+The machine has nozzles that’ll release small amounts of dry steam.
+However, the device must be used cautiously as it can burn kids and pets with high-temperature steam.

-Also, remember to use a respirator to protect yourself from ant gages or chemical that might be released.
+Remember to use a respirator to protect yourself from ant gages or chemicals that might be released.

 A vacuum will enable you to keenly clean all the tough spots and corners that may easily hide bed bugs and their babies.

-However, be sure to securely seal the vacuum bag before disposing it after you’ve finished vacuuming.
-Next, ensure to thoroughly wash the vacuum cleaner to remove all the bed bug eggs, the babies and adults.
+However, be sure to securely seal the vacuum bag before disposing of it after you’ve finished vacuuming.
+Next, ensure thoroughly washing the vacuum cleaner to remove all the bed bug eggs, the babies, and adults.